Information Dynamics in a Model with Hilbert Space Fragmentation: OTOC

 For intermediate times, one can compare the results with predictions of random unitary circuits~\cite{PhysRevX.8.021013}

 Here $v_l$ and $v_b$ denote the so-called lightcone and butterfly velocity.
-Fig.\ref{fig:Otocsrescaling}(b) shows the convergence towards the saturation value $C_\alpha(i,\infty)/\alpha^{i-2}=\frac{1}{8}$ and the comparison to the random unitary circuit predictions, Eq.~\eqref{eq:errorfunction}, with $v_b=1.5$ and $v_l=1.9$.
+Fig.~\ref{fig:Otocsrescaling}(b) shows the convergence towards the saturation value $C_\alpha(i,\infty)/\alpha^{i-2}=\frac{1}{8}$ and the comparison to the random unitary circuit predictions, Eq.~\eqref{eq:errorfunction}, with $v_b=1.5$ and $v_l=1.9$.
 The results show reasonable agreement for intermediate times.
 At longer times one can see deviations.
 This is expected to be caused by hydrodynamic tails~\cite{PhysRevX.8.031058}.
 Indeed, at long times, the difference between the infinite time limit and the $\alpha$-OTOC is expected to decay as $\propto 1/\sqrt{v_b t-(i-1)}$, as is indicated by a black dashed line in the plot.

 We have seen generic long distance tails and intermediate scale exponential decay coming from fragmentation.
-A further fingerprint of fragmentation are the oscillations at short distances.
+A further fingerprint of locality of fragments are the oscillations at short distances.
 In this regime the contributions of small sectors dominate and the approximation of fully scrambled sectors is no longer valid.
 The oscillations originate from revivals in the smallest subspaces.
-To verify this, we consider now the full OTOC, Eq.~\eqref{eq:otoc} (Frobenius norm), and sum up the contributions $C^l(i,t)$ of sectors with increasing lengths of connected triplet rungs, as shown in Fig.~\ref{fig:shortterm}.
-We clearly see that there is a rapid convergence from short triplet chains connecting the two operators towards the full result (over all contributions, black line) at short distances, while for longer distances longer triplet chains are needed.
+To verify this, we consider now the full OTOC, Eq.~\eqref{eq:otoc} (Frobenius norm), and sum up the contributions of sectors with connected triplet rungs up to length $l$, denoted by $C^l(i,t)$.
+This is shown in Fig.~\ref{fig:shortterm}.
 For instance, the two triplet term for the case $C^{l=2}(1,t)$ contains all contributions where only one rung neighboring $i=1$ is in a triplet state.
 The rung $i=1$ is undetermined, i.e. it can be either in a triplet or singlet state, since the evaluation of the operator $S_i^z$ can flip triplets and singlets.
 The contributing states are in this case of the form $\ket{T U S \dots}$ or $\ket{S U T S \dots}$, where $U$ denotes the undetermined rung at $i=1$.

+We clearly see that there is a rapid convergence from short triplet chains connecting the two operators towards the full result (over all contributions, black line) at short distances, while for longer distances longer triplet chains are needed.

 Longer sectors are approximated as thermal, described by the long time value $\frac{1}{8}$.
 This is a rough approximation, which is not correct at short times, but sufficient to explain the role of the small sectors and their impact on oscillations in the OTOC.